 The best topical treatments for your skin

 Skincare masks, lotions, oils, and other treatments are just part of our daily practice to keep our skin looking radiant.
 Topical treatments can go a long way to making your skin glow.

 Aloe Vera Gel

 Cost effective, soothing and completely natural- there are tons of reasons why aloe vera gel is literally the best skincare essential to get your hands on!
 You can buy a container of aloe gel or go the “greener” route and grow your own.
 Aloe vera gel can be applied directly to your face to help soothe and nourish it, reduce inflammation redness, and hydrate it too.
 Goodness knows it’s also great to help heal a sunburn faster!

-Carrier oils are nothing but light oils that are used in combination with essential oils, mainly to dilute them for topical application.
-Olive oil, castor oil, coconut oil and avocado oil make for the most popular ones among the list, but using sesame oil for skin is another story altogether.
-From moisturizing the skin to repairing damaged cells and slowing down the signs of ageing, sesame oil does a lot, so don’t forget to get your hands on it on your next trip to the supermarket.
+Carrier oils are nothing but light, neutral oils that are used in combination with essential oils, mainly to dilute them for topical application.
+Olive oil, castor oil, coconut oil, and avocado oil make for the most popular ones, but using sesame oil for skin is another story altogether.
+From moisturizing the skin to repairing damaged cells and slowing down the signs of aging, sesame oil does a lot, so don’t forget to get your hands on it on your next trip to the supermarket.

-This Indian spice does a lot more than just adding color to your dishes – it packs in powerful antibacterial action which fights acne causing bacteria and stops it in its tracks.
-Plus, it tends to brighten the skin, which makes it the perfect choice for a weekly face mask when used in combination with flour or yogurt.
+This Indian spice does a lot more than just adding color to your dishes – it packs in powerful antibacterial action which fights acne-causing bacteria and stops it in its tracks.
+Plus, it tends to brighten the skin, which makes it the perfect choice for a weekly DIY face mask: